alendr1/AppSec-2/GiftcardSite/HW2_Instructions.md

 When you are ready to begin the project, please create a repository on GitHub for your second assignment.
 Like before, be sure to make the repository **private**.
-Create a travis.yml file, which you will use to test your program later.
+Create a GitHub Actions file, which you will use to test your program later.